laurastilwell/laurastilwell.github.io/_pages/about.md

 Prior to graduate school, I worked as a research assistant at the [Jameel Poverty Action Lab](https://www.povertyactionlab.org/) in Cambridge, MA, primarily contributing to projects in India.
 I graduated from MIT in 2014 with a BS in Economics.

-I enjoy mentoring students who are interested in combining a social science degree with medicine.
-I have offered guidance and feedback to several students applying for MD/PhDs in the social sciences.
-If you are interested in an MD/PhD in the social sciences, please feel free to reach out if I can be of assistance.
+I enjoy mentoring students, and have offered guidance and feedback to several students applying for MD/PhDs in the social sciences.
+If you are applying or interested in learning more about an MD/PhD in the social sciences, please feel free to reach out if I can be of any assistance.